(keep reading to learn what happened)

 Eventually, a deal was reached and the old Curtis House Inn Woodbury, CT property reopened as Evergreen Inn and Tavern in summer 2019.

-However, that hotel would also close shortly thereafter.
+However, the Evergreen Inn and Tavern would also close shortly thereafter.

-The property was sold again to new owners, who reopened it as 1754 House.
+The old Curtis House Inn Connecticut property was sold again to new owners, who reopened it as 1754 House.

 You can learn more about the new hotel and theme in this article from CT Insider.